Hot Springs Island: an interesting hexcrawl |

 #3 doesn't really need to be covered here, as it's simply a matter of making sure that the players have access to whatever rules you come up with, rather than walling them off behind the DM screen.
 I've put these in my players handbook, and so they can consult them and plan around them.

-Fundamentally, I want a better adventuring experience at the table, and also have no desire to increase granularity or simulationism.
-Of course, the latter two might translate into the former for some, but not for me.
+As an aside, I personally have no desire to increase simulationism.
+For some people that's fun and essential to any travel system, but not for me.
 As such, some might feel my system is bare-bones, but for me it gets to the heart of what I see wilderness play should be: moving overland with a minimum of rules hassle, giving players the means to find cool stuff while doing so, and giving them meaningful choice in it all.

 An elegant hex-based system for tracking overland travel